ccustodio99/iLCCD/docs/user_manual.md

 - For managers, the dashboard highlights pending approvals with quick links to review them.
 - The **KPI & Audit Dashboard** aggregates performance metrics like response times and completion rates.

+### Ticket Watchers
+When you create a ticket, the system automatically adds watchers so the right people stay informed.
+These include your department head (or head of office) and IT administrators.
+You may add more users as watchers if they need visibility on the issue.
+Watchers receive email updates and can comment but only authorized roles may update or close the ticket.

 ---

 ## 🔒 Access and Permissions